diffpy/diffpy.github.io/products/diffpycmi/index.rst

 * |doc-libdiffpy|_ -- C++ library for calculation of PDF and other real-space quantities

-See :ref:`DiffPy-CMI contents <contents>` for a complete list of open-source libraries that are included in DiffPy-CMI and their respective project pages.
+See :ref:`DiffPy.CMI contents <contents>` for a complete list of open-source libraries that are included in DiffPy.CMI and their respective project pages.